ls-da3m0ns/bookstore/README.md

 # bookstore
-bookstore app with pyhton and sqlite
+bookstore app with python and sqlite